nstolpe/chess.com-frontendtest/README.md

 6. Keep track of which squares are clicked and the order in which they're clicked.
 7. Display the information collected from step 6 in the sidebar.

-# Questions & Feedback

-Please contact Nick Kampa (nkampa@chess.com) with any questions or feedback regarding this challenge.

 ## Customize configuration

 See [Vite Configuration Reference](https://vitejs.dev/config/).